PlanterApp/planter_blog/content/posts/six-australian-native-trees-to-have-in-your-garden/index.md

 [cover]
 relative = false
-image = "cover.avif"
+image = "cover.jpg"
+caption = ""
+alt = "An image displaying a large field and trees - it is bright and sunlit. "
++++
-caption = "Welcome to the first of the Southern Hemisphere series!
+Welcome to the first of the Southern Hemisphere series!
 This series seeks to explore all things related to gardening in the Southern Hemisphere, and the unique challenges presented.
-These articles are so far being written from Australia. " alt = "An image displaying a large field and trees - it is bright and sunlit. "
+These articles are so far being written from Australia.
-+++

 Native fruits and plants surround us all the time, on the sides of paths and in the depths of forests, but rarely do we think to include them in our edible gardens.
 But some truly astounding varieties of edible fruits are out there!
 From finger limes to Blueberry Ash trees, let’s explore six varieties of small native Australian trees that can provide fruit for your garden!

-# **Finger lime (*Citrus australasica*)**
+### **Finger lime (*Citrus australasica*)**

 The Australian finger lime – an underrated, underappreciated fruit tree that can easily be grown in most gardens.
 These hardy little shrubs are native to Queensland and New South Wales, and can grow anywhere between 2-6 meters tall.
 This tree grows slowly, and I do have to warn you, it has thorns!
 But it also produces the most lovely tiny white or pale pink flowers, along with the finger limes themselves – which can come in a variety of colours such as green, yellow, black, brown, and purple.
 These lovely little trees tend to flower in late autumn to early summer, with fruit ripening in May to June.

-## Green Finger Lime

 After the harvest season is over, I would recommend pruning your finger lime back a bit, so it has time to recover the energy it put into fruiting.